venkyyuvy/productivity_tips/extending_vi_world.md

   - Change Login shell to /usr/local/bin/fish.
   - Press OK, log out and in again.

+then, run the followin commands in the terminal
+ > % fish

+ > % fish_add_path /opt/homebrew/bin

 Similary, for the fish terminal, add the following line in the `~/.config/fish/config.fish`
 ```
 fish_vi_key_bindings